RosterElf Logo

 Purpose & scope

-Why safety training is required and who it applies to.
+Why safety induction and training are required and who and when the policy applies.

 Induction requirements

-What must be covered in the initial workplace induction.
+What must be covered in the initial workplace induction for new starters.

 Mandatory training